Indonesia Diving Holidays

 Resort Accommodation and Travel Information

-Take your pick here from the popular holiday destination of Bali, or the more off-the-beaten-track destinations of the Lembeh Strait and Bunaken Island in Sulawesi, and Raja Ampat in Indonesian Papua.
+Take your pick here from the popular holiday island of Bali, or the more off-the-beaten-track destinations of the Lembeh Strait and Bunaken Island in Sulawesi, and Raja Ampat in Indonesian Papua.

-The diving is so good that many people visit to experience only its underwater treasures, but there is much more to Indonesia than just scuba diving.
+The diving is so good that many people visit to experience only its underwater treasures, but there is much more to Indonesian vacation than just scuba diving.
 Fantastic beaches, volcanoes, lakes, jungles and rice paddies make for stunning landscapes from which to explore the wildlife, such as orang-utans, tarsiers and the great Komodo dragons.
-And there are some fascinating and diverse cultural attractions that are equally as impressive, such as traditional dance and art, theatre and temples.
+And there are some fascinating cultural attractions that are equally as impressive, such as traditional dance and art, theatre and temples.

 Indonesia is not a country with a single cultural identity, it has many diverse peoples, ethnicities and traditions.
 Comparing people from the east of the country with those of the west or the north, it is clear to see that this vast land consists of many different cultures.
-Such diversity makes Indonesia a fascinating place to visit for culture vultures, nature-lovers and adventurous travellers.
+Such diversity makes it an exceptional place to visit for culture vultures, nature-lovers and adventurous travellers.

 The rest of this page contains information about Indonesia: